revaturelabs/interviewquestions/MongoDB-IS/MongoDB_Interview_Ques.md

 > The update() method can update the multiple documents at a time, whereas the findAndModify() method, by default, can update the single document at a time.

-> The update() method doesnot return any document after updation, whereas the findAndModify() method returns the pre-modified document.
+> The update() method does not return any document after updation, whereas the findAndModify() method returns the pre-modified document.
 </details>

 ---